Tarleton tennis prepares for season

 By Blanca Izquierdo —

 Spring means warmer weather, flowers and, of course, tennis season.
+Players around the country, no matter how young, are getting ready for the new season by making sure their fitness levels are where they should be, going on sites like R Racquets to find the best equipment, and getting early practise in to get rid of any rust they may have gotten over the winter.
 The Tarleton State University Tennis team is ready to start its season.
 In addition to the four returning players—redshirt senior Shelby Fillingame, junior Alicia Barbaroux and sophomores Sherine Salem and Neetika Sud, the team has added three European freshmen: Sofija Hrovat, Nathalie Ulander and Faustine Palatte.
 The Texans are hungry and their mentality corresponds to the team’s motto: “All it takes is all we’ve got.”

 Fillingame is entering her fourth season as a Tarleton Texan.
 The redshirt senior from Houston will be the most experienced player on the court.